 Add Remote Node

-Hostname New Remote Node e Details
+Hostname New Remote Node Details

-삼 Home Ensure that the IP Whitelist to allow address you are connecting to has been added to the it to connect back, otherwise the attempt will time out.
+🕋 Home Ensure that the IP address you are connecting to has been added to the Whitelist to allow it to connect back, otherwise the attempt will time out.
+This is not required if the remote Node is behind network address

-1 Nodes translation. d If the remote Node is benind network address
+1 Nodes translation.

-U Reboot IP Address:
+🕐 Reboot IP Address:

-Network Interface: Port 1 (10.10.64.102)
+- Network Interface: Port 1

+🕞 Logout IPv4 Address: 10.10.64.102

+IPv6 Address: 5a5a:3::1

-Logout Cancel Add
+Cancel Add

-Support

 ?
 Help

 This page allows a remote Node to be added to the list of connected Nodes.
-The IP Address field takes input of the IPv4 address of the remote Node.
+The IP Address field takes input of the IP address of the remote Node.
 The Network Interface drop-down menu allows for the selection of the WAN interface on this Node to be used to initiate the connection to the remote Node, if this Node has WAN capabilities mapped to more than one.
 See Chapter 5: Port Mappings for information on adding and removing WAN capabilities to network interfaces.

-To add a remote Node, enter the IPv4 address of a WAN port on the remote Node which is visible to this Node, and click the Add button.
+To add a remote Node, enter the IP address of a WAN port on the remote Node which is visible to this Node, and click the Add button.
 If the remote Node is behind a NAT connection, the public IP address for the NAT connection should be used.